Australian Arid Lands Botanic Garden: History

 The concept for the garden was proposed in 1981 by John Zwar, when he was Port Augusta's first Parks & Gardens Superintendent.

 The first master plan was created by Kinhill Steams in 1986; however, the current Australian Arid Lands Botanic Garden was designed by the landscape architect Grant Henderson.
 As the architect, Henderson played a detrimental role in the cultivation of the arid zone conservation conducted by the gardens.

 In 1984 the Friends of the Australian Arid Lands Botanic Garden was formed to promote, seek funds and, in the early stages, lobby for the development of the gardens.

-Over the years more infrastructure has been built in order to accommodate the growing garden.
+Over the years more infrastructure has been built to accommodate the growing garden.
 In 1993 a lookout was created overlooking the garden; the reception building was created in 1996; in 1998 the Herbarium meeting room was constructed; toilet facilities were introduced in 2001 and the sealing of walking tracks was completed in 2005 and upgrades to the irrigation in 2007.